 - How Wealth Inequality Created the Culture of Helicopter Parenting

-Mothers disproportionately shoulder the financial, as well as physical and emotional, the burden of raising children because they are almost always the primary caregiver.
+Mothers disproportionately shoulder the financial, physical, and emotional burden of raising children because they are almost always the primary caregiver.
 Their role is reinforced by cultural stereotypes, societal expectations, and our own biases.

 The Motherhood Tax